 My unique, long-term goal is to return to Vietnam to advance the noble cause of dental hygiene and gain greater awareness of the unique challenges facing Vietnam in this area.
 I want to focus on basic personal routines and providing dental care to impoverished communities.
 I would also love to design courses for local dental hygienists.
 I plan to infect them with my enthusiasm for ‘bringing a smile to the face of Vietnam.’
 I also hope to volunteer to help immigrants to the US from other cultures find dental health care.
 I look forward to doing further research on the provision of hygienic dental services to undocumented residents of the USA.

 The youngest of eight children, I am the first to attend college.
-My parents have pinned their highest hopes on me and I accept this as family honor, always working extremely hard so that we might have at least one professional in our family.
-I studied Biology in the university in my home country of Vietnam for three years until we immigrated to the United States when I was 21.
+My parents have pinned their highest hopes on me, and I accept this as a family honor, always working extremely hard so that we might have at least one professional in our family.
+I studied Biology at the university in my home country of Vietnam for three years until we immigrated to the United States when I was 21.
 Here in the USA, I completed a BS Degree in Dental Hygiene in preparation for my dream of someday becoming a teacher in this area.

 I have struggled night and day for years to improve my English, working as a Dental Assistant while I studied full time for four and a half years.
 I have gained a great deal of experience from my work as a dental hygienist which I see as a vital aspect of my application to your competitive program.
 I am determined to succeed as an incredibly compassionate dental hygienist, and I am pleased with what I have accomplished professionally in preparation for your program.
 I am also especially delighted to have been awarded the Clinical Achievement Certificate by the Dental Hygiene Program at the University of New Haven, CT.